Sakanaction: Continued national success

 Their sixth single, "Boku to Hana", was released on May 30.
 The title track was used as the theme song of primetime medical drama 37-sai de Isha ni Natta Boku: Kenshui Junjō Monogatari, the first time the band has collaborated with a drama, thus giving them more exposure.
-Sakanaction continued to garner more attention as vocalist Yamaguchi composed and wrote the song "Moment" for the popular veteran boyband SMAP, who were label mates.
+Sakanaction continued to garner more attention as vocalist Yamaguchi composed and wrote the song "Moment" for the popular veteran boy band SMAP, who were label mates.
 The song was used as the theme for 2012 Summer Olympics broadcasts on television channel TBS, and was released in a single on 8 August 2012.

 On 29 August 2012, their seventh single "Yoru no Odoriko" was released.
 The song was used in Mode School commercials as well as a station ID for Space Shower Television.
 In addition, Sakanaction was allowed to perform again for the second time on Music Station.
 Their eighth single "Music" was tied up with Fuji TV primetime drama, dinner, with the title track as its theme song, making it the second time the band's music was used for a drama.
 The single was released on 23 January 2013, for the first time selling at 500 yen, compared to their usual singles being priced at 1000 yen and above.

 Again, for the third year running, Sakanaction managed to grab an award at the 2013 Space Shower Music Video Awards.
 They were awarded Best Artist, with their representative works being the music videos for "Boku to Hana" and "Yoru no Odoriko".

 The band released on 13 March 2013 their self-titled sixth album, which clinched the top spot on Oricon Weekly Charts, their first release to do so.
 For the album, Sakanaction went on a sold-out nationwide tour starting 30 March.
 They also included a supplementary tour in Taiwan to play there for 2 days.
 The band released their first vinyl record, titled Inori EP on 26 June 2013, containing remixes of two songs from the album.

 With their sixth album and accompanying tour's success in 2013, they were invited to perform for the first time on NHK's prestigious music show Kōhaku Uta Gassen on 31 December.

 Sakanaction went on tour in early 2014.
 They have also announced the release of a new single, "Goodbye" / "Eureka", for 15 January 2014.
 "Eureka" is tied-up with the film "Judge!" as its ending theme song.

-Singles from their album entitled 834.194 have also found success on Youtube.
-For example, the single "Shin Takarajima" has 147,000,000 views, and "Wasurerarenaino", released on June 21, 2019, has enjoyed over 23 million views.
+Singles from their album entitled 834.194 have also found success on YouTube.
+For example, the single "Shin Takarajima" has 147,000,000 views, and "Wasurerarenai no", released on June 21, 2019, has enjoyed over 23 million views.
 In videos, many of the albums' serious topics are offset by vivid and playful situations such as cheerleading, retro celebrity appearances, and people who transform into other objects.

 In late 2021, they announced their eighth and ninth studio albums, アダプト (Adapt), and アプライ (Apply).
 Adapt was released on March 30, 2022.
 It was preceded by two singles, プラトー (Plateau), and ショック!
 (Shock!).